rust-lang/book/src/ch17-01-futures-and-syntax.md

 Now let’s put these pieces together and see how we can write concurrent code.

+### Racing Our Two URLs Against Each Other

+In Listing 17-5, we call `page_title` with two different URLs passed in from the command line and race them.

 <Listing number="17-5" caption="" file-name="src/main.rs">

 <!-- should_panic,noplayground because mdbook does not pass args -->